 Suspected cases of scientific misconduct are investigated by the Board (see above).
 As a first step, the Board is to swiftly conduct a preliminary investigation and – if the Board finds it warranted – recommend to the Vice-Chancellor that a full investigation should be conducted.
 If the Board finds the accusation unfounded, it can recommend that the Vice-Chancellor drop the case without a preliminary investigation.

 The Board is also responsible for the full investigation and for putting forward a proposal for a decision.
-The Board may choose to request an opinion of the expert group for misconduct in research at the Central Ethical Review Board.
+The Board may choose to request an opinion of the expert group for misconduct in research at the Ethics Review Appleas Board.
 Such a request should also be made if requested by the person suspected of misconduct or by the person who reported the suspected case, insofar as this is not deemed to be obviously unnecessary.

 In order for a person to be held responsible, the regulations require the scientific misconduct to have been committed intentionally or through gross negligence.